 - approval of the budgets and accounts;

-- setting the remuneration levels for
+- setting the remuneration levels for members of the committees;

 - voluntary dissolution the association;

 In all other questions, the powers are with the Board, according to Art.27.